-Innovative leaders and the leaders of existing operations first have to realise they need each other to exist.
-Without the engine of profit performance, innovation and experimentation cannot survive.
-Yet without product evolution, prompted by innovation, revenues and profits will quickly stagnate (or worse) as customers are attracted elsewhere.
+Innovative leaders and the leaders of existing operations first have to realize they need each other to exist.

 The importance of leadership in managing change for innovation

-With such internal conflicts, and the resistance to innovation an unequal battleground, senior management must take a senior role in not only establishing but then promoting an environment where innovation is embedded in the culture of the organisation.
+With such internal conflicts and the resistance to innovation an unequal battleground, senior management must take a senior role in not only establishing but then promoting an environment where innovation is embedded in the culture of the organization.

 It may be that leaders will have to get their hands dirty, becoming involved in resolving low-level conflicts.